Guest researcher: Arnold Glass

 [How Researchers Changed the World introductory music]

+KR: Welcome to How Researchers Changed the World: a podcast series supported by Taylor & Francis which will demonstrate the real-world relevance, value and impact of academic research; and highlight the people and stories behind the research.
 My name is Dr. Kaitlyn Regehr.
 I’m an academic researcher; an author and a scholar of digital and modern culture and I’m interested in how new technologies can broaden the reach and real-world impact of academic research.

+In today’s episode, we’re speaking with Arnold Glass and exploring his research into the use of technology in the classroom.
+Specifically, we’ll be unpacking his 2018 paper: ‘Dividing attention in the classroom reduces exam performance’.
 Arnold’s research has centered on the field of cognitive psychology.
-That is, the scientific study of human mental processes, such as attention, perception, memory, thinking, and creativity, and how these processes affect behaviour.
+That is, the scientific study of human mental processes, such as attention, perception, memory, thinking, and creativity, and how these processes affect behavior.
 It’s a field you’re likely to have heard of by now, and tends to be a key focus of college and university courses in psychology but that wasn’t always the case.
-When Arnold first started exploring the world of psychology research, ‘cognitive psychology’ didn’t even exist.
+When Arnold first started exploring the world of psychological research, ‘cognitive psychology’ didn’t even exist.

-Before Neisser, the dominant approach to understanding human behaviour was ‘behaviourism’, which assumed that all behaviours are either a response to the environment around us, or a consequence of our history as a person.
-It’s still an approach that is used today, but it only gives a partial view of reality, because it focuses solely on what can be observed and ignores other factors such as thoughts and emotions.
+KR: Ulric Neisser is widely referred to as the ‘father of cognitive psychology’, and he was the first person to hypothesize that a person’s mental processes could be measured, and therefore analyzed.
+Before Neisser, the dominant approach to understanding human behavior was ‘behaviorism’, which assumed that all behaviors are either a response to the environment around us, or a consequence of our history as a person.
+It’s still an approach that is used today, but it only gives a partial view of the reality, because it focuses solely on what can be observed and ignores other factors such as thoughts and emotions.

 So, you can see why Neisser’s work was so revolutionary.
 In 1967 he released the book Cognitive Psychology.
 It challenged the assumptions of behaviorism and it presented his alternative.
-It was an instant success, and it transformed the way that psychology was taught.
+It was an instant success, and it transformed the way psychology was taught.
 And Arnold was right there during this transformation.

 KR: Within cognitive psychology, Arnold’s work has specifically focused on learning and memory.
 As a lecturer and teacher himself, his research has had personal relevance too, in terms of how he teaches his own classes.